jiaweihuang22/cse15l-lab-reports/blogpost.md

 * Output: I get an error because there's no argument following cat therefore, it does not know where to read data.

+* Addressing Feedback: If I type something and hit enter after running cat with no argument, the terminal will print out whatever I type and move on to the next line.

 **2:** ![Image](Screenshot (5).png)